All first time online users are required to submit a registration.

 Obtain all copies of form W2, W2G, 1099R and 1099G that are applicable to your

-If you have a balance due, your payment is due on 4/15.
-If timely filing your
+If you have a balance due, your return must be filed timely and electronically

 Retain copies of all federal and state tax forms, schedules, certifications and